 Costs for programs vary.
 Most programs include fees for the course(s), application fee, air fare, housing, insurance, in-country travel, and some meals.
 Other expenses may also apply.
 You may be eligible for financial aid or study abroad scholarships.
 Review our resources page for more information.

 Passports are required for students traveling abroad.
 If you do not have a passport, you may apply for one with the United States Department of State.
 If you already have a passport, be sure to verify that it will be valid for at least six months after your program ends.
 Participants who need a student visa should consult the study abroad coordinator.
 Copies of your passport and visa must be sent to the international programs office no later than one month prior to your departure date.

 Step 7: Mandatory Orientation

 Students participating in any study abroad program must first attend a mandatory orientation.
 All students must attend the session prior to departing for their program.
 Failure to attend the orientation may result in program cancellation.
-Study abroad orientation is scheduled as follows:
+Schedule and location to be determined.